 Alternatively, those looking for a more challenging experience away from the masses can begin the trek from Pura Jati.
 Unlike the pleasant trail from Toya Bungkah, this route involves scrambling across a jagged lava field to the summit.
 Proper shoes are a necessity to protect feet from the sharp rocks.

-Mount Batur is one of Indonesia's most active volcanoes; the summit was closed to tourists as recently as November of 2010.
-In 2009 a group of backpackers were surprised by a new eruption while trekking to the summit without a guide.
+Mount Batur is one of Indonesia's most active volcanoes; the summit was closed to tourists as recently as November 2010.
+In 2009, a group of backpackers was surprised by a new eruption while trekking to the summit without a guide.
 Before planning a trek, ask around about the current temperament of the volcano.
-If there is any chance of activity, postpone your trek and just enjoy the fireworks from the rim!
+If there is any chance of activity, postpone your trek and just enjoy the fireworks from the rim.

 Unexpected showers frequently pop up in Kintamani, making the paths up Mount Batur slippery and potentially dangerous.
 Trekkers should wear proper shoes as the shale becomes loose.
 The sharp volcanic rocks will make short work of sandals - and feet - if you hike without proper protection.